tomas3603/QTM350-Assignment05/report.pdf.md

 - 25th percentile: 2.898%
 - 75th percentile: 5.156%

 The median expenditure is slightly below the mean, indicating a slight left-skew in the distribution, which we can again observe above, in @fig-education-expenditure-histogram.
 The majority of countries spend between approximately 2.90% and 5.16% of their GDP on education.
 The maximum value of 16.58% suggests that some countries prioritize education significantly more than others relative to their economic output.
+Below Figure @fig-education-expenditure displays the 10 countries with the highest expenditure on education as a percentage of GDP.

 ::: {.cell execution_count=8}